mberlanda/jsonschema_serializer/README.md

 ## Usage

-You should be able soon to generate a schema as follows:
+You can generate a schema as follows:

 ```ruby
 schema = JsonSchema::Builder.build do |b|